-Prodly announces $3.5M seed to automate low code cloud deployments – TechCrunch
+Prodly announces $3.5M seed to automate low-code cloud deployments – TechCrunch

 “The plan is to start with Salesforce, but this problem actually exists on most cloud platforms — ServiceNow, Workday — none of them have the tools we have focused on for admins, and making the admins more productive and building the tooling that they need to efficiently manage a complex application,” Rudman told TechCrunch.

 Customers include Nutanix, Johnson & Johnson, Splunk, Tableau and Verizon (which owns this publication).
-The $3.5 million round was led by Shasta Ventures with participation from Norwest Venture Partners.
+The $3.5 million round was led by Shasta Ventures, with participation from Norwest Venture Partners.